amgsk/github-all-star/README.md

  [![github-lang-chart](https://developer.chrome.com/webstore/images/ChromeWebStore_Badge_v2_206x58.png)](https://chrome.google.com/webstore/detail/github-all-star/gajlfmniiecklohehgdfcdoimnnofdog)

 The next part of Github's user page shows the total number of stars in the repository you own.

 ![Star Count](http://i.imgur.com/ZiaabBm.png "Show Star Count")

+### Note

+**Ignore the forked repository.**
+Only the source is counted as the count.

 contributing
 ------------